 The value of RPA has been explored in different manners, it has been reported as providing significant returns on investment, with O2 reporting that the automation of 15 processes using 160 robots resulted in 600-800% return on investment.
 No internal jobs were threatened at O2, although the automation made an impact on outsourced job levels (Lacity, Willcocks, & Craig, Robotic Process Automation at Telefónica O2, 2015).
-According to Euchner & Ganguly to "Successful process innovation in companies involves the development of a suitable business model, however, it is vital that the model can be resistant to change" (Euchner & Ganguly, 2014).
-As organizations mature in business process management it is important to be aware of procedural questions, the use of new frameworks allows planning and allocating resources in an effective matter.
-Moreover, as the Association of Business Process Management Professionals explains: "it has a clear governance structure to clarify decisions that enable the improvement and transformation of inter-functional and departmental processes" (Association of Business Process Management Professionals, 2009).
-Knowing that change is inevitable, it is essential to analyze the actual performance and boundaries of the current sales processes to be able to improve and provide new strategies and models that companies can adopt.
+Successful process innovation in companies involves the development of a suitable business model, however, it is vital that the model can be resistant to change (Euchner & Ganguly, 2014).
+As organizations mature in business process management it is important to be aware of procedural questions, so it is critical the use of new mechanisms for planning and allocating resources and to have a clear governance structure to clarify decisions that enable the improvement and transformation of inter-functional and departmental processes (Association of Business Process Management Professionals, 2009).
+Knowing that change is inevitable, it is essential to investigate and analyze the actual performance and limitations of the current sales processes to be able to improve and provide ways, strategies, and models that companies can adopt to get all the benefits of a BPM approach and reach higher levels of customer trust and satisfaction